 However, they like a lot of light and can get leggy and stretched out if they don’t have enough of it.
 Here are a few photos of a leggy crassula.
 I talked about how to fix a leggy crassula succulent in this post about succulent stretching.
 These are such cool-looking plants!

 7. Crassula Ovata or Jade Plant

-I want to highlight one specific variety of crassula, too: crassula ovata, usually referred to as jade, jade plants or jade trees.
+I want to highlight one specific variety of crassula, too: crassula ovata, usually referred to as jade, jade plants, or jade trees.
+See my care post here!
 Jade plants are cool-looking plants that remind me a lot of bonsai trees.
 They have thick trunks/branches and gorgeous thick, shiny leaves that almost look fake.
 The color of the leaves is obviously a gorgeous jade green, though there are different cultivars with different looks.

 When pruned or trimmed, jade plants really can begin to look like tiny trees.
 My mom has a gorgeous jade plant that she trimmed down last year.
 Jade is so easy to propagate that I took a cutting of the plant and literally just stuck it into some well-draining soil.
 A year later, it’s still going strong sitting on my windowsill.
 It has even started sprouting new babies along the stem!
 You can propagate jade from leaf cuttings as well.

 Jade plants are excellent for your home because they need only about 4 or so hours of bright sunlight every day.
 My mom has hers in a room that doesn’t get a crazy amount of sunlight, though it is near a small window.
 It is still thriving.

 8. Euphorbia Trigona or African milk tree